TadMSTR/AnberThemes/README.md

 Added an uninstaller.
 Be mindful that you can remove stock themes with this.
 Currently no way to reinstall them via AnberThemes.

 ## Installation
-**This is now included with latest ArkOS update so no need to manually do it.**
+**This part is now included with latest ArkOS update so no need to manually do it.**
 ~~enable network service on the rg351 from the Options menu
 ssh into the device using something like Putty
 Run these two commands